elijahbartolome/XIchecklistAshita/README.md

 ### **Changes**:

+- 0.2.0 - missions support
 - 0.1.0 - release

 ## Credits
-Most of the code is based off HiPotionQ8's Windower addon XIchecklist Thanks to Thorny for providing code snippets to help guide the porting
+- Most of the code is based off HiPotionQ8's Windower addon XIchecklist
+- Thanks to Thorny for providing code snippets to help guide the porting